-b) Because it duplicates the computation, it is much harder to read than the versions that use Owe directly.
+- a) If pizza prices rise to \$13, we need to change it in 2 places rather than 1. - b) Because it duplicates the computation, it is much harder to read than the versions that use Owe directly.
 This makes it harder for you to come back and understand what you did, and for others to step in and use your code.
 (Assuming that you chose the program names in some reasonably self-documenting way.)

-This brings us to the first principle of program construction in COMP 210:
+This brings us to our second axiom of program construction in COMP 210: